yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 {% jb_picture_body %}

-Basically, your StackOverflow profile demonstrates five skills you either have or don't.
+Basically, your Stack Overflow profile demonstrates five skills you either have or don't.
 They may not be as important to an office <del>slave</del>
 [worker]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}), but if you're going to work [remotely]({% pst 2016/aug/2016-08-05-distributed-teams-are-higher-quality %}),